UK Labour chief woos voters, tackles critics amid govt woes - NewsBreak

 “There were cracks in British society and COVID seeped into them,” Starmer said.

-He took on his hecklers by asking delegates whether they preferred “shouting slogans or changing lives.”
-He also set out a series of election-style promises to improve social care, education, working conditions and innovation and to fight climate change.
+He took on his hecklers by asking delegates whether they preferred “shouting slogans or changing lives” and praising the achievements of past Labour governments.
+He set out a series of election-style promises to improve social care, education, working conditions and innovation and to fight climate change.

 Britain is not scheduled to hold a national election until 2024, though many expect Johnson to call one at least a year sooner.
 The governing Tories hold their own four-day convention in Manchester starting Sunday.